MJRT/markdown-it-tasks/README.md

 ---

-A powerful, flexible, and beautiful plugin for <a href="https://github.com/markdown-it/markdown-it">markdown-it</a> that brings task lists to your Markdown documents.
+A powerful, flexible, and beautiful plugin for <a href="https://github.com/markdown-it/markdown-it">markdown-it</a> that brings tasks to your Markdown documents.
 Supports multiple task states (TODO, DOING, DONE, CANCELLED, IMPORTANT) with customizable rendering.

 ---

 ## ✨ Features

-- ✔️ **Task List Syntax**: Add todo, doing, done, cancelled, and important tasks in Markdown.
+- ✔️ **Task Syntax**: Add todo, doing, done, cancelled, and important tasks in Markdown.
 - 🎨 **Customizable**: Change class names and rendering templates easily.
 - 🧩 **Seamless Integration**: Works out-of-the-box with markdown-it.
 - 🛡️ **TypeScript Support**: Fully typed for safe and modern development.